chozillla/chozillla.github.io/index.md

 ### Personal

-In my spare time I like to run.
+In my spare time I like to run and bike.
 Here is my [Strava profile](https://www.strava.com/athletes/43295938).
+I also am learning how to play the acoustic guitar with plans of learning electric as well.
+Another hobby I'd love to spend more time is climbing!

 ```markdown
 Syntax highlighted code block